damianhakert/damianhakert.github.io/source/about/index.md

 ### _2012: GitLab.com_

-Sytse began a SaaS of GitLab, which until then was only an open source project that could be ran on your own servers.
-GitLab.com offered free and paid hosting of git projects to anyone.
+Sid saw GitLab for the first time
+He though it was natural that a collaboration tool for programmers was open source.
+Being a Ruby programmer he checked out the source code and was impressed with the code quality of GitLab.
+He started GitLab.com as the first SaaS offering for GitLab.

 In November 2012, Dmitriy also made the [first version of GitLab CI].

 ### _2013: "I want to work on GitLab full time"_

 In 2013, Dmitriy tweeted that he wanted to work on GitLab full time.
-Sytse and Dmitriy teamed up and started bootstrapping GitLab as a company.
+Sid and Dmitriy teamed up and started bootstrapping GitLab as a company.

 In the same year in August, we introduced [GitLab Enterprise Edition].